 (a) within a period determined by the Waste Authority that is not less than 12 weeks after the day on which the notice is published in the Gazette under section 27(3)(a); and

+(b) by —

-(b) by delivering or posting them so that they are received within that period at the offices of the Waste Authority.
+(i) delivering or posting them so that they are received within that period at the offices of the Waste Authority; or

+(ii) sending them by electronic communication (as defined in the Electronic Transactions Act 2011 section 5(1)) in the manner provided for in the regulations so that they are received by the Waste Authority within that period.

+[Section 28 amended: No. 34 of 2020 s.
+74.]

 29. Modified draft to be referred to entities who made submissions

 (1) The draft waste strategy, modified if the Waste Authority thinks fit after considering submissions under section 28, must be referred by the Waste Authority to each entity which made a submission under that section together with a summary of the submissions, and may be referred by it to any other entity.